-Posted by Trey Johnson on 11 December 2020
+Posted by Guest Author on 11 December 2020

 Many organizations use software applications such as ERP, CRM and Finance systems to run their business.
 These applications produce data that, if accessed, can provide valuable insight into business performance.
 But accessing data and reporting from often-complex systems, such as Microsoft Dynamics, Sage, Salesforce, SAP Business One and SYSPRO, can be difficult and time-consuming.